mosaicml/composer/composer/algorithms/augmix/README.md

 > AugMix is a regularization technique that makes training more difficult for the model.
 > This can lead to higher model quality for longer training runs but may decrease accuracy for shorter training runs and require a larger model to overcome this difficulty.

-> 🚧 Composiing Regularization Methods
+> 🚧 Composing Regularization Methods
 >
 > As general rule, composing regularization methods may lead to diminishing returns in quality improvements while increasing the risk of creating a CPU bottleneck.